Best Moving Truck Rental Companies of 2021's

 You must clearly figure out all the possible charges and fees that go into a moving truck rental to avoid or plan for them alongside your budget.

-- Extra mileage fees: Going pass the specified mileage in your agreement on a 1-way rental will lead to an extra charge of about $0.85 to $1 per mile.
+Extra mileage fees: Going past the specified mileage in your agreement on a 1-way rental will lead to an extra charge of about $0.85 to $1 per mile.

-- Damage fee: You must return the rental truck in its original condition during pickup to avoid damage fee.
-In the event of any damage to the vehicle by you, a penalty will be charged on you.
+Damage fee: You must return the rental truck in its original condition during pickup to avoid the damage fee.
+In the event of any damage to the vehicle by you, a penalty will be charged to you.
 The amount will be based on the level of the damage.

 Packing all your household belongings into your personal vehicle or a truck owned by a friend is the best and only way to possibly save some money on your move.
 However, if you are planning to drive your moving truck, make sure you learn the following: How many hours or kilometers should you drive daily?
 What are the best places to make a stop on the trip?
 And how are you going to keep your kids entertained for several days in the car?